zhenging/phys208a/topics/momentum.md

 >Solution
 $p_x,p_y = -2.46, 2.33 kg \cdot m/s$

-8.33 A $15.0 kg$ fish swimming at $1.10 m/s$ suddenly gobbles up a $4.30 kg$ fish that is initially stationary.
-Neglect any drag effects of the water.
->Solution
-Todo

 8.16 A $64.5 kg$ astronaut is doing a repair in space on the orbiting space station.
 She throws a $2.35 kg$ tool away from her at $3.50 m/s$ relative to the space station.
 Find the speed and direction she begin to move.
 >Solution
 **Identify**: Conservation of Momentum